I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfregistry/nf-wdfregistry-wdfregistrywdmgethandle.md

 ## -remarks
-A KMDF driver can pass the returned WDM handle to the <a href="kernel.zwxxx_routines">ZwXxx routines</a> that accept a WDM handle as input.
+A KMDF driver can pass the returned WDM handle to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557342">ZwXxx routines</a> that accept a WDM handle as input.

-A UMDF driver can pass the returned handle to APIs that require an HKEY, such as <a href="base.regenumkeyex">RegEnumKeyEx</a>.
+A UMDF driver can pass the returned handle to APIs that require an HKEY, such as <a href="https://msdn.microsoft.com/647d34cc-01ba-4389-be29-b099ed198e7c">RegEnumKeyEx</a>.

 The handle that the <b>WdfRegistryWdmGetHandle</b> method returns is valid until the registry-key object is deleted.
 If the driver provides an <a href="..\wdfobject\nc-wdfobject-evt_wdf_object_context_cleanup.md">EvtCleanupCallback</a> function for the registry-key object, the pointer is valid until the callback function returns.